Imad-Faouzi-DevOps-Cloud/DevOps-Cloud-Lab/mini-project-2-flask-api/README.md

-q:# Flask API Docker Compose Project
+# Flask API Docker Compose Project

 A simple Flask API running in a Docker container using Docker Compose.